-The UK Centre for Astrobiology delivers a number of outreach programmes.
+The UK Centre for Astrobiology delivers a number of outreach programmes from prisons to schools.

 The Astrobiology Academy developed by the Centre offers Continuing Professional Development for primary and secondary schools across the UK.
 Since 2013 we have held residential CPD events in Edinburgh and CPD events in conjunction with the National Space Centre.
 Through these events we develop lesson plans and curriculum materials for schools, which can be downloaded and used by anyone interested in teaching astrobiology at primary or secondary school level.
 The Academy has also developed the 'Astrobiology in a Box' resource.